Venu419/Naive-Bayes/README.md

 ## 📘 Project Overview

 This project applies **Naive Bayes Classification** to predict the **topic/category of blog posts** based on their text content.
-Using natural language processing (NLP) and machine learning, we analyze text data and classify it into relevant categories.
+Using natural language processing (NLP) and machine learning, analyze text data and classify it into relevant categories.

 ---